hps/heartland-woocommerce-plugin/readme.txt

 3. A view of the Manage Cards section.

 == Changelog ==
+= 1.10.0 =
+* Restructured PayPal code for ease of future enhancements
+* Add support for PayPal In-Context/One Touch

 = 1.9.2 =
 * Updated PHP SDK to sanitize the card holder details
 * validations are added to check the length of first name, last name, state, city, phone, email and zip values